MicrosoftNikhil/edemogit/README.md

 # edemogit
-this is the one plus application
+this is the one plus application.